PoJD/can/README.md

 # CAN

-This project consists of a couple of MPLAB (@Microchip) projects using my custom piclib library (link TBD).
+This project consists of a couple of MPLAB (@Microchip) projects using my custom piclib library (https://github.com/PoJD/piclib).
 These are primarily focused on automating my home using CAN as the underlying technology and Microchip PIC microcontrollers as the barebone chips on the network.
 Everything was implemented using microcontroller PIC18F25K80, but assuming Microchip is consistent in register names, etc, I assume other 8 bit controllers with CAN support should work too.

 ## Technologies